jitsi/docker-jitsi-meet/examples/traefik-v2/README.md

 Note: Tested with traefik 2.3.1

 - When running behind traefik, it's a better practice to remove the port-binds for the web service.
 - The provided example uses two external networks with the name `jitsi` for `jitsi-setup` and `proxy` for `Traefik`.
-Both of these network need to be created externally using below commands.
+Both of these networks need to be created externally using the below commands.

   **`docker network create --driver=bridge jitsi`**